Akari-my/Example-Plugin/README.md

 Written with PocketMine 3.28.0 with EnderX fork with additional Scoreboard and PMQuery.

 ### Required imports
-The following imports are necessary to use the virion library:
+The following imports are necessary to use in pluggin
 ```php
 use pocketmine\pmquery\PMQuery;
 use pocketmine\pmquery\PmQueryException;